ChainAgnostic/CAIPs/CAIPs/caip-25.md

 The same absolute security posture is not expected for the metadata objects `scopedProperties` and `sessionProperties`, but caution is still recommended for such extensions: callers and respondents alike SHOULD allow for their counterparties dropping or ignoring unfamiliar members from either.

-When a `sessionId` is returned with the initial success response, requesting applications and respondents alike are expected to manage state for the connection, including `scopedProperties` and `sessionProperties`;
+When a `sessionId` is returned with the initial success response, requesting applications and respondents alike are expected to manage state for the connection, including `scopedProperties` and `sessionProperties`, and that same `sessionId` should be added to the `wallet_createSession` request to update the associated session.
+When no `sessionId` is included in an initial success response, a caller does not need to maintain `sessionId` state and can assume the extension methods defined in [CAIP-311][] and [CAIP-312][] are available for refreshing and updating the session directly.
-if multiple concurrent connections are allowed, callers are expected to track, persist and identify them separately by the unique `sessionId` returned initially.
+See [CAIP-316][] for more on lifecycle management. if multiple concurrent connections are allowed, callers are expected to track, persist and identify them separately by the unique `sessionId` returned initially.

 ### Response